Attacking the GLOBAL Financial System?

 Introduction

-Several scenarios are outlined below under which the attack on the citizens of 80 countries in America on 11 September 2001 might be linked to (or be a diversion from, an alternative to, or have disrupted) a potentially crippling attack on the US / IMF dominated global financial system for which there is currently a brief window of opportunity.
+Several scenarios are outlined below under which the attack on the citizens of 80 countries in America on 11 September 2001 might be linked to (or be a diversion from, an alternative to, or have disrupted) a potentially crippling attack on the US / IMF dominated global financial system for which there (appeared in 2001 to be) a brief window of opportunity.

-Whilst an attack on the financial system will probably seem unlikely, it is unfortunately psychologically possible from the viewpoint of a particular group who: find their way of life threatened by that system; have predecessors (and some contemporaries) who suffered ambitions of grandeur; and currently seem to have their fingers on the trigger of a powerful 'bomb' which could be exploded inside US financial institutions from October 2001.
+Whilst an attack on the financial system will probably seem unlikely, it is unfortunately psychologically possible from the viewpoint of a particular group who: find their way of life threatened by that system; have predecessors (and some contemporaries) who suffered ambitions of grandeur; and seemed in 2001 to have their fingers on the trigger of a powerful 'bomb' which could be exploded inside US financial institutions from October 2001.

 A financial attack on America could be viewed as part of a contest for control of the global financial system which has been developing for decades, and as a corollary of the 1997 Asian financial crisis which was seen by many Asian nationalists as a US / Jewish inspired 'attack' on the Asian economic models.

-It could result in relative economic and political gains by East Asia for reasons outlined below that few Western observers will be aware of (ie the coordination of economic transactions through social networks rather than through financial measures of value).
+It could (if the Western style global financial system were completely disabled) be believed likely to result in relative economic and political gains by East Asia for reasons outlined below that few Western observers will be aware of (ie the coordination of economic transactions through social networks rather than through financial measures of value).

 The author had long had a vague expectation on the basis of study of the incompatibility of traditional Japanese and Western worldviews that Japan's elites (and perhaps others) could be arranging a quite-legal passive 'attack' on the US economy (ie one achieved by doing nothing to solve problems in their own financial systems - which would wreak destruction of US asset values because of the latter's dependence on Japanese capital).

-The terrorist attack on America's financial and military HQ's just 3 weeks prior to a critical date stretched the bounds of coincidence in the author's mind, and raised the possibility (if Reserve Banks were crippled by terrorist attack) that a more ambitious goal than damaging the US economy might be feasible.
+The terrorist attack on America's financial and military HQ's just 3 weeks prior to what seemed in 2001 to be a critical date stretched the bounds of coincidence in the author's mind, and raised the possibility (if Reserve Banks were crippled by terrorist attack) that a more ambitious goal than damaging the US economy might be feasible.

 In a banking crisis Reserve Banks (especially the US Federal Reserve) provide the liquidity to prevent short term cash flow problems from escalating into failure of the financial system.
 If they were crippled by terrorist action, the possibly-soon-to-be-exploded financial 'bomb' could have the effect of destroying (not just asset values that would damage the US economically but) the financial systems that are the nervous system of Western democratic capitalism.